 However, specific helmet purposes and looks aside, there are some commonalities to consider when buying your bike helmet.
 To help you make sense of helmet types, quality, and safety standards, we put together this quick motorcycle helmet guide to steer you in the right direction:

 The helmet type you choose will mostly depend on the kind of riding you do.
 Street and track racing helmets tend to be full-face with a visor (sometimes, it may include an additional sun visor).
-Adventure helmets are similar to street helmets but feature a peak for additional sun protection and provide more ventilation; off-road helmets have a peak but no visor and are typically used with goggles.
-Modular helmets have a flip-up lower portion, and open-face helmets are usually favored by scooter and cruiser riders.
-Each helmet type has its specific function, so while there is no hard and fast rule of what helmet you should use – for example, there’s nothing wrong with commuting to work in a motocross-style helmet or going on an adventure ride in an urban helmet – it’s about figuring out what works for you best.
+Adventure helmets are similar to street helmets but feature a peak for extra sun protection and more ventilation.
+Off-road helmets have a peak, but no visor and are typically used with goggles.
+Scooter and cruiser riders use modular helmets with a flip-up lower portion and open-face helmets.
+There is no hard and fast rule of what helmet you should use – you can commute to work in a motocross-style helmet or go on an adventure ride in an urban helmet – it’s about figuring out what works for you best.